Anna-Janina/Professional-README-Generator/professionalreadme file.md

     - [Questions](#Questions)

     ## Description
-    This project creates fast and easy a README file.
+    A simple and easy generated Readme file

     ## Usage
-    This is a test repo
+    This is a dummy repo

     ## Installation
     npm install